These Terms and Conditions apply to all agreements and services provided by Raidflux,

 6.1 The Services are the Intellectual Property of Provider (or its licensor).
 The Services may not be copied or used without the prior written permission of Provider.
 Provided that Customer complies with its payment obligations, Customer will receive a non-exclusive and non-transferable license to use the Services during the term of Agreement.

 6.2 Information which Customer stores or processes using the Services is and remains Customer’s property (or the property of Customer’s suppliers or licensors).
 Provider receives limited license to use this information for the Services, including the use of the information for Statistical Purposes and for future aspects thereof.

 6.3 Except to the extent expressly permitted in the Agreement or required by law on a non-excludable basis, the license granted by Provider to Customer under 6.1 is subject to the following prohibitions:

 7.1 The prices for the use of Services, as communicated by Provider, are binding.
 Customer shall pay the fees set out in the invoice for the use of the Services that Provider will send to Customer.

-7.2 The invoice can contain Team name, Invoice number, Billing Profile, Billing Profile ID, Mothership/Fleetship Provider, Fleetship specifications, Uptime, and the total price that must be paid by Customer.
+7.2 A Invoice will be sent at the end of each month, stating the date, and can contain Team name, Invoice number, Billing Profile, Billing Profile ID, Mothership/Fleetship Provider, Fleetship specifications, Uptime, and the cost that must be paid in full by Customer.

-7.3 Can be made through a direct credit card collection, iDeal, SEPA Direct Debit, Paypal account.
+7.3 Payments can only be made by a direct credit card collection, iDeal, SEPA Direct Debit, Paypal account.

 7.4 Each invoice is due and payable fourteen (14) days after the invoice date unless the Agreement specifies otherwise.
 If Provider has not received payment within five days after the due date, and without prejudice to any other rights and remedies of Provider;